 Honest Logo Design is it being transparent and raw?

 Transparency in logo design sounds easy does it not?.
 We should have honest logo designs that really shows what our company is all about.
 Most importantly, as strikes and protests crop up all over the western world, it’s hard not to question many of the systems we have become accustomed to.
 I understand that the world is in upheaval due to financial crises, recession, distrust of leaders, and more.
-I guess it makes it the perfect time to discuss honesty and integrity in the business that is logo design.
+I guess it makes it the perfect time to discuss honesty and integrity in the business that is a more traditional design.

 Raw logo designs made by Victor Hertz.